jsplumb/jsplumb/README.md

 jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.2, 1.4.3, 1.4.4, 1.5.0 and 1.6.0.
 To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
 I've tested both.

-__There is a bug in jQuery 1.6.x and 1.7.x's SVG support for IE9__ which means that hover events do not get posted.
+__There is [a bug](http://bugs.jquery.com/ticket/10832) in jQuery 1.6.x and 1.7.x's SVG support for IE9__ which means that hover events do not get posted.
 This is quite a bummer since the default renderer for jsPlumb, from 1.3.4 onwards, is SVG, and I was hoping to encourage everyone to make use of the fact that you can use CSS with SVG to style your plumbing rather than rely on the old-skool paintStyle stuff.
+There is another discussion of the issue [here](http://forum.jquery.com/topic/1-6-2-broke-svg-hover-events)

 - MooTools: